 - As a result, all of the decimal points of the cells are aligned in the same position.

-- How to Align Colon in Excel (4 Easy Methods)
+Read More: How to Align Right in Excel

 2. Align Decimal Points Using Custom Formatting with Right Alignment